Back to All Events

 Throughout history, nonviolent movements created and developed at a community level have been integral in enhancing the health of communities.
 We will come together to expand our understanding of this powerful approach, engage in practices that enable us to develop our capacities for this work, and organize, as described by Martin Luther King, “a beloved community” of practitioners of nonviolence.

-During this interactive workshop, we will explore specific skills and strategies for nonviolent work.
-Our facilitators are local nonviolence advocates Chris Courtheyn and Janet Kauffman.
+During this interactive gathering, we will explore specific skills and strategies for nonviolent work.
+We will enjoy two workshops together:

 Christopher Courtheyn is an Associate Professor in the School of Public Service at Boise State University.
 He teaches about globalization and development, peace and conflict, race, gender, class, migration, and social movements.
 His regional specialization is Latin America, after having lived, worked, and conducted research in Colombia, Brazil, and Chile.
 He earned his PhD in Geography at the University of North Carolina at Chapel Hill and holds a BA in Latin American Studies from the University of California, Berkeley.
 He has global public service experience working in international protective accompaniment.